 Language Policy and Planning in Scotland GAELIC4040

-Academic Session: 2012-13
+- Academic Session: 2019-20

 - School: School of Humanities

-Level: Level 4 (SCQF level 10)
+- Level: Level 4 (SCQF level 10)

-Typically Offered: Semester 1 (Alternate Years)
+- Typically Offered: Either Semester 1 or Semester 2

 - Available to Visiting Students: Yes

 This course will explore the theory and practice of language policy and planning, from the perspective of recent attempts to revitalise the Gaelic and Scots languages in Scotland.
 Three main topics will be covered - language shift; status planning (including acquisition planning and usage planning); and corpus planning (including standardisation and modernisation) - and the Scottish context will be compared and contrasted with the situation of other European minoritised and minor national languages.